How Do You Taper for a Marathon?

 Prioritize sleep.

 Sleep is when your body repairs the cellular breakdown that occurs in training.
+Prioritze it.

-Expect to feel not great.
+Expect to not feel great.

 Your workouts may feel harder than they should.
 Your mind is expecting for everything to feel easy at this point, so it will only be ready for low exertion.
 It’s also working hard at recovery.
 Trust your fitness and don’t let these workouts mess with your confidence.